BMX racing: Professionals

-For the 2021 racing season, USA BMX Pro Series races will now offer 3 categories of professional racing.
-Men Pro, Women Pro, and Vet Pro (minimum age of 30).
-Revised age requirement: Riders can now participate in the Pro class at the age of 17.
+Since the 2021 racing season, USA BMX Pro Series races only offer 3 categories of professional racing: Men Pro, Women Pro, and Vet Pro (minimum age of 30).

 Examples of notable BMX racers

 Many participants in BMX racing have left their mark.
 Most are pure racers while some promoted and sponsored races; others have created unique maneuvers and invented or helped design equipment as well have raced themselves.
 They have done it over the near 40-year history of the sport during distinct eras.
 These are just a few.

 Pioneering "Old School"* BMX racers from the US include: